petesmay/DSCleaningDataAssignment/CodeBook.md

 ### Columns 3-68:
 Numeric.

-Values: Normalised values in the range [-1, 1]
+Values: Each column's value is a normalised values in the range [-1, 1]

-Mean and Standard Deviations as described by each column heading (in order):
+Each variable represents either the Mean or Standard Deviations as described by each column heading (in order):

 * "TimeBodyAccelerationMeanXAxis"
 * "TimeBodyAccelerationMeanYAxis"